-The long-term credit ratings of EnBW AG are Baa1 with stable outlook (2022: Baa1 stable) (Moody's) and A- with stable outlook (2022: A- negative) (Standard & Poor's).
+The long-term credit ratings of EnBW AG are Baa1 with stable outlook (2023: Baa1 stable) (Moody's) and A- with stable outlook (2023: A- stable) (Standard & Poor's).

-At 31 December 2023 the Company has no financial assets which are past due (2022: none) and one financial asset of which terms have been renegotiated (2022: one).
+At 31 December 2024 the Company has no financial assets which are past due (2023: none) and no financial asset of which terms have been renegotiated (2023: one).
 The maximum exposure to credit risk at the reporting date is the carrying amount of each class of financial assets disclosed in Note 1 and 2.
 The gross carrying amount of a financial asset is written off and derecognized only when the Company has no reasonable expectation of recovering the financial asset in its entirety, after all reasonable efforts and enforcement procedures for recovery have been exhausted.
 The Company individually makes an assessment with respect to the timing and amount of write-off based on the individual facts and circumstances.

-The loss allowance for loans recognized at amortised cost as of 31 December 2023 reconciles to the opening loss allowance on 1 January 2023 and to the closing loss allowance as at 31 December 2023 as follows:
+The loss allowance for loans recognized at amortised cost as of 31 December 2024 reconciles to the opening loss allowance on 1 January 2024 and to the closing loss allowance as at 31 December 2024 as follows:

-2023 2022 EUR 1,000 EUR 1,000 Opening loss allowance as at 1 Janauary 25,060 812 Increase (decrease) in loan loss allowance recognised in profit or loss during the period/year (21,722) 17,927 Increase (decrease) in loan loss allowance due to new financial assets originated or purchased 174 6,358 Increase (decrease) in loan loss allowance due to repaid financial asset during the period/year (3,022) (37) Closing loss allowance as at 31 December 490 25,060
+2024 EUR 1,000 2023 EUR 1,000 Opening loss allowance as at 1 Janauary 490 25,060 Increase (decrease) in loan loss allowance recognised in profit or loss during the period/year 8,261 (21,722) Increase (decrease) in loan loss allowance due to new financial assets originated or purchased 3,200 174 Increase (decrease) in loan loss allowance due to repaid financial asset during the period/year - (3,022) Closing loss allowance as at 31 December 11,951 490